jacksleight/laravel-omni/README.md

 ### With

-All public properties and helper functions will be provided to the template as usual.
 To pass additional variables to the template use the `with` method:

 ```php
 protected function with()